The Christmas Gift from Princess Diana That Prince Charles Hated

 The duo’s tongue-in-cheek routine was a hit, with Diana playfully pushing Sleep down, the choreographer carrying the princess from one side of the stage to the other, and both showing off big kicks for the grand finale.
 Even then, the audience still couldn’t get enough—the dancers had eight curtain calls before giving their final bows.
 Don’t miss these 20 rarely seen photos of Princess Diana.

 It might have been a surprise for Charles, but Diana almost refused to do one thing for him during their bows.
 “I said, ‘By the way, you’ve got to bow to the royal box,’” said Sleep on Celebrity Big Brother.
 “And she said, ‘I’m not bowing to him—he’s my hubby!’
 And so I made her turn and bow, and as we ran off she went, ‘You won’t get your OBE [Order of the British Empire] that way.’”
-If you get a Christmas gift you don’t like, this is the proper etiquette for your reaction.

 The applause was endless from most of the audience, but the surprise “slightly backfired,” as Charles didn’t take too well to the fact that his wife performed in front of 2,000 people without telling him, says Daily Mail editor-at-large Richard Kay, who was friends with Diana.
 “Charles wasn’t terribly impressed, because he thought she was showing off,” Kay said in the documentary.
 “But in fact, it was incredibly courageous of her to go onstage.”
 Don’t miss these other 9 secrets no one knew about Princess Diana until after her death.